 THEA 0095.
-Internship in Theatre Arts Units: 0.5-4
+Internship in Theatre Arts

+Units: 0.5-4

 Designed for advanced students to work in an area related to their educational or occupational goal.
 Provides new on-the-job technical training under the direction of a worksite supervisor, allowing students to expand knowledge and skills in the chosen field.
 Mandatory orientation session and faculty approval to determine eligibility.
-One unit of credit is equal to each 60 hours of non-paid work, or each 75 hours of paid work.
+One unit of credit is equal to 54 hours of work.
 Students may earn up to a total of 16 units in internship courses (any course numbered 95 and PDEV 94).
 (CSU-with unit limitation)

 THEA 0809.
-Selected Topics in Film Studies Units: 0
+Selected Topics in Film Studies